Penncil/mmeta/README.md

 ### Step 4: pre-build test

-* The step can be skipped for minor changes.
+* The step can be skipped if there is no changes for low level computation modules.
+* The pre-build test include the following components:
+    * unit test
+    * user accptance test:
+    * edge cases test:

 ### Step 5: R CMD check